gabedewitt/dio-bootcamps/Python para Cientistas de Dados/Desafio criação de pacotes de processamento de imagens em Python/README.md

 	Distance:
-		- Calculate and returns distances between two points on the surface of the Earth, or another sphere, provided its radius, rounded to thte
+		- Calculate and returns distances between two points on the surface of the Earth, or another sphere, provided its radius, rounded to the thrid decimal place
 	Map_Plotting:
 		- Plot the points on a map of our planet, alongside the distance line in a desired color